pramsey/crunchyblog/bridge-raster/index.md

 And we see that by tomorrow morning (18 to 24 hours from now) the chance of rain at our point will be going up.

-## Query the Rasters (JOIN)
+## Query the Rasters (Spatial Join!)

-The real fun starts when we combine data from multiple sources for a query.
+The real fun starts when we combine data from multiple sources for a query in a [spatial join](https://www.katacoda.com/crunchydata/courses/postgis/joins).

 We have populated places loaded into the database already, from the 7343 places, can we find the 10 places with the highest chance of rain tomorrow?